eCommerce Content Marketing: How to Plan Content For The New Normal

 Here you want lengthier content pieces, and your goal is to educate, to entertain, and to inspire.
 These are the pieces that you will drive your audience to from other places.

 This is tough.
-If you are not creative, witty writer, then find others who are.
-There are plenty of sources for this, both to find great copywriters and content marketing tools to help you create content.
+If you are not a creative, witty writer, then find others who are.
+There are plenty of sources for both great copywriters and content marketing tools to help you create content.